numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

   executed.
 In some cases, we may not even know the contributions were funded or done by an employee on work time.
 (Whether that's the case or not should not change how we approach a contribution).
-For grants though, we do expect the PI and funded team to align their work with the project's needs and be receptive to feedback from other NumPy maintainers and contributors.*
+For grants though, we do expect the research/project leader and funded team to align their work with the needs of NumPy and be receptive to feedback from other NumPy maintainers and contributors.*